SiteAlert/sitealert-wordpress-plugin/readme.txt

 **Central Dashboard**
 See all of your checks from all of your sites in one place!

+**Moz Domain Authority Monitoring**
+Monitor changes in your site's Moz Domain Authority.

+**Broken Link Monitoring**
+Discover any broken links on your site before your visitors do.

 **Broken Images Monitoring**
 Get notified if you have any broken images on your site.